By: Kristin Bourne

 lots of lemons and seamoss to drink

 Criss’ fried Johnny cakes (aka, fry cakes) now rank as some of my favorite on the island.
 They are a decent size, have excellent texture (crispy outside, soft inside) and just enough sweet in the dough.
-They are $1 US.

 The local drinks are always a bonus to me… In Anguilla you will often find what are referred to as “local drinks” or “local juices” which are homemade drinks stored in reused water bottles and sometimes have a homemade label and sometimes not.
 Except for mauby, they tend to be on the sweet side.